8 Top Legal Research Tools for Legal Professionals

 What tools do legal researchers use?

-Legal researchers often use platforms like LexisNexis, Westlaw, CaseText, Bloomberg Law, and Fastcase.
+Legal researchers often use platforms like LexisNexis, Westlaw, CaseText, Bloomberg Law, and vLex.
 Many also rely on free online legal content from sources like the Legal Information Institute or government sites for quick access to statutes, rules, and court decisions.

 What is the best legal research software?

 The “best” software depends on your needs.
 For large firms, comprehensive systems like Bloomberg Law or LexisNexis are strong choices.
-Smaller practices may prefer Fastcase or CaseText for affordability.
+Smaller practices may prefer vLex or CaseText for affordability.
 Specialists in areas like family law may also choose tools with practice-specific resources.

 Is Westlaw or Lexis better for legal research?

 Both are widely respected and cover a broad scope of legal information, including statutes, U.S. Supreme Court decisions, and secondary sources.
-LexisNexis is often praised for Shepard’s citation service, while Westlaw offers powerful search features and deep coverage across practice areas.
+LexisNexis is often praised for its Shepard’s citation service, while Westlaw offers powerful search features and deep coverage across practice areas.

 Which is the best database for legal research?